FAQ

 What Bantay shows, and what it does not.

 Bantay is a review-first lookup tool for unresolved transaction signals.
-Search is open without login, while report intake stays gated so public results remain narrow and detailed evidence stays private.
+Search is open without login, while report intake stays gated so public results remain narrow and evidence stays private.

 What appears in public search?